Meet The Rogue Coaching Staff

 Ryan began his coaching and instructing career in 2010 as he was still a college player, and has coached high school baseball in some capacity since.
 Ryan spent the 2013-2014 school year as an assistant coach at top junior college program Lamar Community College working with infielders, hitters and assisting with recruiting, before returning to the metro area to launch Rogue Baseball in early 2015.
 Ryan was hired by the Cubs in early 2022.

 Ryan is very passionate about developing young Colorado baseball players individually as well as preparing high school players to compete at the college level, and working with high level infielders to develop skills that will allow them to be elite defenders.
 In addition to enhancing each player’s ability on the field, he gets his greatest joy from developing relationships and being a constant resource for them throughout their baseball careers and lives.

 Ryan grew up in Parker, CO and graduated from Chaparral High School in 2006 where he was a team captain, an honorable mention All-State shortstop and helped lead the Wolverines to the 5A final four.
 Ryan continued his playing career at Lamar Community College and then Colorado Christian University, where he earned NCCAA first team all region honors as an infielder as a senior.
 Ryan graduated from CCU in 2011 with a bachelor’s degree in Social Science.
-He currently resides in Parker with his wife Sienna.
+He currently resides in Parker with his wife Sienna and daughter Colbie.